expresspigeon/blog/src/content/kb/editor/time-personalization.md

 # Progressive campaigns / Time personalization

- Progressive campaigns allow to customize a send time for every contact on that campaign.
+ Progressive campaigns allow you to customize a send time for every contact on that campaign.

 ## Overview